 Check the following;

-Tank body – for cracks, sun bleaching and dents for example are all factors that will weaken the tank and leave it susceptible to the cold elements of winter.
+For cracks, sun bleaching and dents for example are all factors that will weaken the tank and leave it susceptible to the cold elements of winter.

-Tank base and supports – the tank needs to be bedded correctly and have a sturdy, even base on solid ground.
+The tank needs to be bedded correctly and have a sturdy, even base on solid ground.
 Movement can cause leaks and damage to the tank.

-Filters, pipework and valves – visual checks of all the components to your tank set up should be habitual.
+Visual checks of all the components to your tank set up should be habitual.
 In order for the tank to work and survive the elements, the fixtures and fittings must be cared for too and in good working order.

 Particularly important if your tank is located within a physical bund.
 Keeping the area and environment around your tank clean, free of rubbish and vegetation cut back will drastically reduce the potential hazards to your tank.

 Regular maintenance checks, tests and inspections are the key to keeping your tank in working order and able to cope throughout the winter.

-Peace of mind.
+Peace of Mind

-Finally, secure yourself with the knowledge that the replacement work carried out by OILTANKSPLUS has a market leading 12-year warranty from their Centurion Bunded tank range, backed by an English made product with 25 years of product reliability.
+Finally, secure yourself with the knowledge that the replacement work carried out by Oil Tanks Plus has a market-leading 12-year warranty from their Centurion Bunded tank range, backed by an English made product with 25 years of product reliability.
 Our steel range carries a 10-year warranty and are installed with Brunswick green protective solution as standard.
 All tank solutions are installed by our carefully selected, expert installers.